 List of Fabrics Used in Shirt Manufacturing

 Fabric is the basic material in garments manufacturing.
-It can be woven fabric or knitted fabric.
-After placing of a garment export order, garments buyer informs to the garments merchandiser about the types of fabrics have to use in their required items.
-This article has shown the brief discussion about the different fabrics used in woven shirt manufacturing.
+It can be a woven fabric or knitted fabric.
+After placing a garment export order, the garments buyer informs the garments merchandiser about the types of fabrics have to use in their required items.
+This article has shown a brief discussion about the different fabrics used in woven shirt manufacturing.

 Different Types of Fabric Used in Woven Shirt Manufacturing:

-There are a lot of woven fabrics which are vastly used in woven shirt manufacturing.
+There are a lot of woven fabrics that are vastly used in woven shirt manufacturing.
 Those are mentioned in the following:

 - Denim fabric,